A faster algorithm for Vertex Cover parameterized by solution size: Analysis of vertex branching

 If any vertex $z \in Z$ has degree at least 5, we apply \Cref{branch55} to $z$ with its 3-neighbor $x$.
 If any vertex $z \in Z$ has degree 3, we apply \Cref{branch55} to $u$ with its 3-neighbor $z$.
 If $\codeg(x, x') \geq 2$ for any vertex $x' \in I \setminus \{x \}$, then we apply \Cref{2ar-prop} to the surplus-two indset $\{x, x' \}$.
 So we suppose that $\codeg(x,x')\leq 1$ for all $x' \in I \setminus \{x \}$ and that all vertices in $Z$ have degree exactly four.

 The vertices in $Z$ must be independent, as otherwise $G$ would have a 3-triangle with $x$.
-If $\codeg(z, z') \geq 3$ for any vertices $z, z' \in Z$, then $\shad(N[z]) \leq 0$ (since $G - N[z]$ has a 1-vertex $z'$), and we can apply \Cref{branch4-3}.
+If $\codeg(z, z') \geq 3$ for any vertices $z, z' \in Z$, then $\shad(N[z]) \leq 0$ (due to vertex $z'$), and we can apply \Cref{branch4-3}.
 So we suppose the vertices in $Z$ share no neighbors besides $u$ and $x$.
-In this case, in the graph $G - \{u,x \}$, the vertices in $Z$ become subquadratic and share no common neighbors.
-By \Cref{simp-obs02}, we thus have $R(u,x) \geq |Z|$.
+In this case, in the graph $G - \{u,x \}$, the vertices in $Z$ have degree two and share no common neighbors.
+By \Cref{simp-obs02}, we thus have $S(u,x) \geq |Z|$.